panchalsagar1815/Garbage-Classification-using-ML/README.md

 By incorporating machine learning and computer vision, this project aims to contribute to sustainable waste management solutions.
 The model's ability to classify garbage items accurately can be utilized in real-world scenarios, such as smart waste bins, automated sorting systems, and environmental monitoring applications.

-Through the integration of convolutional models and data augmentation techniques, the "Garbage Classification using Computer Vision" project strives to make a positive impact on waste management practices, promoting a more environmentally conscious and sustainable approach to handling different types of waste materials.